It’s the time of the year when we all gather around the table to share our lives with friends and family.

 This time before you plunk down thousands of dollars for a new table and chairs, think about all the issue you had with the old set.
 Is it too small of your family gatherings?
 Were you always setting up a card table in the living room and hoping that there would be enough kids in attendance that you wouldn’t have to stick one or two adults at the kids’ table?

 Or is your current table too large for your dining room 90% of the time, making the room overcrowded and too difficult to maneuver?
 How about the chairs?
 Do they fit easily around your table and do they slide in and out without making two or three people move so someone can go for seconds are turn off the stove?

 It’s a numbers game with it come to dining room furnishings.
 Table size and shape need to be your first consideration.
-If you have a small, square dining room don’t fall in love with a rectangle harvest table when a round one will fit beautifully.
+If you have a small, square dining room don’t fall in love with a high gloss dining table when a round one will fit beautifully.
 A minimum of 36” from the table edge to the wall is necessary for a chair to be pulled out and for a guest to be seated.

 The beauty of a round table is your ability to host odd numbers of guests.
 Depending on the size 3-9 people fit just as nicely as 4-10.
 The negative, most round tables do not expand.
 If they do they become an oval not a round.
 A 54” round table seats six people, a 60” can accommodate eight and a 72” has room for ten guests.

 A rectangular shaped table with an expansion leaf offers the most versatility but still requires the same amount of seating space on each side.
 A 30” x 72” table seats six guests.
 A 24” expansion leaf allows for 2 additional guests.
 Your dining room needs to be a minimum of 8.6’ x 14’ to be large enough for a table of this size.